MApps-Actuate/WorkFlowApp/README.md

     You can obtain the latest version of CKEditor from http://www.ckeditor.com We found setting config.enterMode = CKEDITOR.ENTER_BR; in config.js made for a better experience.

+    Restart the Actuate iHub service

-3. Create the MySQL Workflow database:
+3. Create the MSSQL Workflow database:
 	a.
-Create the user that is going to own the Workflow database.
-See MySQL documentation for details.
-	    (You can use the default "root/root".)
-	b.
-Create the workflow database while logged into MySQL as the user in step a by executing:
-		CREATE DATABASE workflow;
-	c.
-Create the comments table in the workflow database by running the script: createWorkflowDB.sql
+Create the workflow database and comments table by running the script: createWorkflowDB.sql

 4. Deploy the Workflow Application in iHub:
 	a.
 Publish the WorkflowApp from BD Pro to iHub using the Publish Project option, if available.